m-resh/Metaheuristic_Optimization/README.md

 | Number of features | 34 |
 | Feature value types | Integer, Real |

 This radar data was collected by a system in Goose Bay, Labrador.
 This system consists of a phased array of 16 high-frequency antennas with a total transmitted power on the order of 6.4 kilowatts.
-The targets were free electrons in the ionosphere. &quot;Good&quot; radar returns are those showing evidence of some type of structure in the ionosphere. &quot;Bad&quot; returns are those that do not; their signals pass through the ionosphere.
+The targets were free electrons in the ionosphere.
+"Good"; radar returns are those showing evidence of some type of structure in the ionosphere.
+"Bad" returns are those that do not; their signals pass through the ionosphere.

 Received signals were processed using an autocorrelation function whose arguments are the time of a pulse and the pulse number.
 There were 17 pulse numbers for the Goose Bay system.
 Instances in this database are described by 2 attributes per pulse number, corresponding to the complex values returned by the function resulting from the complex electromagnetic signal.[CITATION Ionosphere \l 1033]